 The majority of greyhound races worldwide are run on sand, although originally many of todays' prestigious events were first held on grass tracks.
 Other surfaces used include the 'loam tracks' seen in Australia and not to forget the old 'cinder tracks' of greyhound racing's historical past.

-All greyhound establishments will try their best to maintain a fair and safe circuit for racing by regularly rolling flat and watering the sand-surface.
-However, this can be a difficult task to achieve as 'track-surfaces' are constantly affected by adverse weather conditions.
+All greyhound establishments will try to maintain a fair and safe circuit for racing by regularly rolling flat and watering the sand-surface.
+However, this can often be a difficult task to achieve as 'track-surfaces' are constantly affected by adverse weather conditions.
 Therefore, any dogs fortunate to race on a faster surface then their competitors, theoretically can produce quicker times!
 This 'advantage' or alternatively considered 'disadvantage' in the track bias is very significant as it not only affects results but also influences any betting in a race!

 Normal Track - [0.00 secs] - Dogs racing on a normal surface should produce normal race and sectional times.
 This type of going should always be considered fair to all racing lines and running styles of greyhounds.